github-aws-runners/terraform-aws-github-runner/modules/runner-binaries-syncer/README.md

 ## Usages

-Usages examples are available in the root module.
-By default the module will assume the local zip file containing the lambda distribution is used.
+Usage examples are available in the root module.
+By default the root module will assume local zip files containing the lambda distribution are available.
+See the [download lambda module](../download-lambda/README.md) for more information.

 ## Lambda Function